Team-Masters/weather-app/planning/backlog.md

 > these are necessary for basic usability

-- [ ] As a user I want to see the weather and frcast of my current location.
+- [ ] As a user I want to see the weather and forcast of my current location.

   - When a user opens the app a pop up appear to ask location permission, when allowed the weather and forcast should appear.